 This paste is then pressed to extract the oil.

 The method of extracting oil from olives has not changed much in thousands of years except that the tools are now stainless steel instead of stone.

 There are four grades of virgin olive oil.

 The lowest grade is not fit for human consumption and is designated for other uses, like making soap.

-The top-of-the-line olive oil is extra virgin olive oil.
+The top-of-the-line olive oil is extra virgin olive oil, often abbreviated as EVOO.

-This means it’s cold-pressed so that the temperature during processing does not exceed 86ºF.
-(33)
+By definition, EVOO is cold-pressed which, according to the University of California Cooperative Extension, means that the temperature during processing does not exceed 86ºF.